Looking for the best toys for 3-year-olds?

 Let’s get started with my list of The 30 BEST Toys for 3-Year-Olds!

-Magnetiles are one of the most popular open-ended toys on the market.
+Connetix Magnet Blocks are one of the most popular open-ended toys on the market.

 Kids can build many different structures with them, make patterns, create shapes, put them on the fridge, the list can go on and on.
+They are definitely one of the best toys for 3-year-olds.

 Ways to Play

-Toy #2: Learning Puzzles
+#2: Learning Puzzles

 Puzzles are how my kids learned their letters, numbers, colors, and shapes as toddlers.
-I don’t like to brag about this, but I am very passionate about telling you what works so you can do this at home with your kids.

-This set is the best because you get three puzzles, and they are all Disney themed!
+This set is the best because you get three puzzles, and they are all Disney-themed!
 You can’t beat that.

 Ways to Play

-1. Learning– For your child to learn best with these puzzles, you need to work with them and do them quite often.
+For your child to learn best with these puzzles, you need to work with them and do them quite often.
 I suggest at least once a day!
 Even if you just pick one to work on each day, going over the letters, numbers or shapes daily will help teach your little one.

-2. Independent play– Once your child knows some of the letters, numbers, or shapes, see if they can figure out where each puzzle piece goes!
+Once your child knows some of the letters, numbers, or shapes, see if they can figure out where each puzzle piece goes!

-3. Games– Hide the puzzle pieces around the house and have your little ones search for them.
+Hide the puzzle pieces around the house and have your little ones search for them.
 Once they find a piece, they can bring it back to the puzzle and place it where it belongs!

 Ways to Play

-1. Build structures- We buy LEGOs to build, right?!
+We buy LEGOs to build, right?!
 Let your kiddos go to town and build whatever structure they like.
 It doesn’t even have to be anything specific.
 My kids love to be creative and make their own buildings from video games they like to play, imaginary castles, etc.

 or… if you have older ones, you can practice

-Word building- I love using LEGO blocks to work on spelling and sight word building with my 5-year-old.
+I love using LEGO blocks to work on spelling and sight word building with my 5-year-old.
 What a fun way to practice sight words, right?
 Write letters on the blocks with a dry erase marker to build specific words.
 You can write the full word on a bigger LEGO piece, and then they can use the blocks to match up the letters to create the word.

-3. Bath time with blocks- You will thank me after this recommendation!
+You will thank me after this recommendation!
 Bring your LEGO blocks into the bath with your little ones.
 They will love filling them up with water and also creating things that can float in the water!

 Ways to Play